LudwigBoess/GadgetIO.jl/docs/src/read_snapshots.md

 ```

 In both functions `parttype` defines the particle type to be read, as in the previous read functions and `verbose` gives console output.
+There are also multiple dispatch versions of both functions available that only take a single `block` as input and return an array with the values instead of a dictionary.

 ### Peano-Hilbert key based reading